MarcusKlik/fstpackage.blog/content/post/fst_0.8.0/fst_0.8.0.md

 Despite these obvious advantages, there are some things you can't do with _csv_ but you can by using the _fst_ (binary) format:

-* A _csv_ file can't be compressed, so in general it will take more disk space than a _fst_ file.
 * With a _csv_ it's hard to read a single column of data without parsing the rest of the information in the rows (because the _csv_ format is _row-oriented_).
 By contrast, the _fst_ format is column-oriented (as is the _feather_ format) so selecting specific columns requires no overhead.
 * Reading a selection of rows from a _csv_ requires searching the file for line-ends.
 That means you can never have true random-access to a _csv_ file (a search algorithm is needed).
 In _fst_, meta data is stored that allows for the exact localization of any (compressed) element of a dataset, enabling full random-access.
-* You can't add columns to a _csv_ file without re-writing the entire file.
+* You can't add columns to a _csv_ file without rewriting the entire file.
 * You can't store information from memory to _csv_ (and vice versa) without first (de-)parsing to human-readable format.
 On other words, no zero-copy storage is possible.
-The _fst_ format is a zero-copy format and in general no parsing is required to transfer data to and from memory (except for (de-)compression).
+The _fst_ format is a zero-copy format and in general no parsing is required to transfer data to and from memory, except for (de-)compression.

 To sum up, this all means that storing your data with _fst_ will in general be faster and more compact than storing your data in a _csv_ file, but the resulting _fst_ file will be less portable and non human-readable.
 Whether you are best of using a _csv_ or _fst_ file depends on your specific use case. _csv_ is king especially for small datasets where the serialization performance is already adequate.
 But if you need more speed, more compact files or random access, _fst_ can help you with that.

 # How compression helps to increase performance

-The maximum read- and write speeds of a (solid state-) disk are a given.
-Any read or write operations to and from disk are bound by those maximum speeds, there's not much you can do about that (except buy a faster disk).
+The maximum write- and read speeds of a (solid state-) disk are a given.
+Any write- or read operation to and from disk will be bound by that maximum speed, there's not much you can do about that (except buy a faster disk).

 However, the amount of data that goes back and forth between the disk and your computer memory can be reduced by using compression.
 If you compress your data with, let's say, a factor of two, the disk will probably spent about half the time on reading or writing that data (**less data == more speed**).
 The downside is that the compression itself will also take CPU time, so there is a trade-off there that depends on the speed of the disk and the CPU speed.